bennywwg/CableResponse/README.md

 This project is not as polished as I would like it to be but it was enough to pass the class.
 It's not that important to me anymore because I'm no longer an engineering student, but I thought I'd keep it around for fun.

-Go to https://bennywwg.github.io/CableResponse/index.html/ to see the result.
+Go to https://bennywwg.github.io/CableResponse/ to see the result.

+Update 8/27/2019:
+* Converted most display code to Angular.js
+* Separated files
+* Cleaned up some logic